edgedb/edgedb-python/docs/usage.rst

 Connection Pools
 ----------------

-For server-type type applications, that handle frequent requests and need the database connection for a short period time while handling a request, the use of a connection pool is recommended.
+For server-type type applications that handle frequent requests and need the database connection for a short period time while handling a request, the use of a connection pool is recommended.
 The edgedb-python asyncio API provides an implementation of such a pool.